Hands down the BEST Oatmeal Raisin Cookies Recipe out there! Soft and chewy, you are going to love these delicious and easy to make cookies.

 So, yes, I love cookies.
 If you follow this site, you know that I’m a bit cookie obsessed.
 However, truth be told, these are my favorite (shh… don’t tell the other cookies!)
 Follow the recipe instructions below and you are on your way to understanding my obsession.

 Next, add in the egg and egg yolk.
 Yes, you’ll need to separate the egg.
-I love to use my OXO Good Grips Egg Separator for this, it makes me happy.
+I love to use my OXO Good Grips Egg Separator for this.
 Save the egg white for a healthy omelet or a face mask while the cookies are baking!

 Bake and Enjoy!